FAQ

 With today’s ecological concerns, many people are considering sod for its environmental benefits.

-Sod cools and cleans the atmosphere by reflecting the sun’s heat and absorbing noises, carbon dioxide and other harmful pollutants.
+Sod cools and cleans the atmosphere by reflecting the sun’s heat and absorbing noises, carbon dioxide, and other harmful pollutants.
 It releases valuable oxygen and moisture into the air we breathe.
 Sod also reduces the temperature around your home in warmer months, helping reduce the amount of air conditioning necessary, and in the winter, sod acts as insulation, keeping warmth near the home.

 Where Can I Use Sod?

-Sod can be installed practically anywhere, even where seeding is impossible or too costly.
+Playing Soccer on REAL Grass!Sod can be installed practically anywhere, even where seeding is impossible or too costly.
 Sod is often used to stop soil erosion and water pollution on slopes where rain would wash away both seed and soil.
 Sod is used in parks, playgrounds, athletic fields, office complexes, homes, and many other places.
+Sod is available from our farm in a variety of grass blends to suit various needs such as climate, usage, sun, and shade conditions.

 Is a Sod Lawn Less Work?